nfdi4plants/arcmanager_backend/Concept.md

 ## (proposed) Basic criteria

 Do files/folders exist? (content doesn't matter for now)
-- investigation.xlsx
+- investigation.xlsx (redundant)
 - assays
 - studies
 - workflows
 - runs
+- .arc

 Is basic metadata in investigation.xlsx?
-- ORCID (Firstname/Lastname needed as well?)
+- ORCID (optional)
+- At least one contact obligatory: **Email**, Maybe Name...
 - Affiliation
+- Title
-- Title?
+- Description
-- Description?
+- Identifier

 > Seem to be implmeneted in 'arc-validate' in way or another.
 Check there if unclear how to implement!

+## Advanced

+Is everything (study, assay, ...) registered in investigation.xlsx?